PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Software design and structure

 \subsection{System model implementation}

-Equations \eqref{eq:sim_res1}-\eqref{eq:sim_res4} and \eqref{eq:sim_mm1}-\eqref{eq:sim_mm2} are implemented in the software as a Julia structure with pre-allocated vectors to perform in-place updates of $\frac{d\vec{{x}}}{dt}$, $\frac{d\vec{{y}}}{dt}$, $\vec{{x}}$, $\vec{{y}}$.
-In addition, a vector $\vec{{a}}$ is used for intermediate inner variables when it is necessary to share information between the components of a model.
-This design avoids the unnecessary addition of algebraic equations to the state vector, which is a critical consideration since the computational complexity of an implicit method is dominated by the linear solution method.
-The linear solution method for its part is a function of the required precision and the number of variables with an upper bound $O(n^3)$ \cite{bojanczyk1984complexity}.
+Equations \eqref{eq:sim_res1}-\eqref{eq:sim_res4} and \eqref{eq:sim_mm1}-\eqref{eq:sim_mm2} are implemented in the software as a Julia structure with pre-allocated vectors to perform in-place-updates of $\frac{d\vec{{x}}}{dt}$, $\frac{d\vec{{y}}}{dt}$, $\vec{{x}}$, $\vec{{y}}$.
+In addition, a vector $\vec{{a}}$ is used for intermediate inner variables when it is necessary to share information between model components.
+This design avoids the unnecessary addition of algebraic equations to the state vector, which is a critical consideration because the computational complexity of an implicit method is dominated by the linear solver execution with an upper bound $O(n^3)$ \cite{bojanczyk1984complexity}.
 The system model also keeps track of global variables to which all models have visibility; one example of this is the system frequency $\omega_\text{sys}$ variable.

 These vectors are stored in a system container to be used as caches.
 During the simulation build, these caches collect each device together with its states, inner variables, and bus location to generate an index of the cached objects.
 The index is a tree structure, with the device on the first level and the component on the second level.
-Figure \ref{fig:indexing} shows the organization of the internal cached vectors in the simulation struct.
+Figure \ref{fig:indexing} shows the organization of the internal cached vectors in the simulation structure.